opencog/atomspace/examples/c++-guile/README.md

 Do not be alarmed!

 To make such functions accessible to scheme programs, they need to be encapsulated in a guile module.
+This is done in three parts:
+* `ExampleSCM.cc` shows the C++ code, and how to wrap it into a module.
-The `ExampleSCM.cc` file demonstrates how to create a new guile module; the `opencog/example.scm` file shows the scheme boilerplate to initialize that module.
+* `opencog/example.scm` shows the scheme boilerplate to load and initialize that module.
+* `run-example.scm` shows how users can run the wrappers.